 You could ask your child’s healthcare team if their hospital has similar videos about their scanner.

-Some centres have mock scanners available for children to see and use, so that they understand what to expect before their scan.
+Some centres have mock scanners or toy models available for children to see and use, so that they understand what to expect before their scan.
 Although there are only a few around the country, it’s worth asking your medical team if they’re available in your area.
-If these aren’t available it can be helpful for your child to see the scanner before their scan.
-Again you’ll need to ask your medical team if this is something they’re happy with, but many medical teams will be open to this.
+If these aren’t available, it can be helpful for your child to see the scanner before their scan.
+You’ll need to ask your medical team if this is something they’re happy with, but many will be open to this.

 Depending on your child’s age and cognitive (mental) ability, they may wish to be as informed as possible.
 Together, you and your child may wish to list and discuss their main worries and fears.
 This can help you to agree a plan of action.
 This plan can include how to cope on the day in the waiting room and in the scanner, as well as discussing potential outcomes of the scan.